ibm-cloud-docs/ContinuousDelivery/git_working.md

    * Track issues and share ideas through the issue tracker
    * Document projects on the wiki system

-**Note:** Because this tool integration is built on GitLab Community Edition and hosted by IBM on the {{site.data.keyword.Bluemix_notm}} Platform, a few GitLab options are not available.
+Because this tool integration is built on GitLab Community Edition and hosted by IBM on the {{site.data.keyword.Bluemix_notm}} Platform, a few GitLab options are not available.
 For example, Delivery Pipeline provides continuous integration and continuous delivery for {{site.data.keyword.Bluemix_notm}}; therefore, the continuous integration features in GitLab are not supported.
 In addition, the admin functions are not available because they are managed by IBM.
+{: tip}

 ## Using {{site.data.keyword.gitrepos}} locally
 {: #git_local}

 You can locally access the Git repos that are stored in {{site.data.keyword.gitrepos}}.
 For instructions to set up Git locally, see [Start using Git on the command line ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://git.ng.bluemix.net/help/gitlab-basics/start-using-git){:new_window}.

-**Tip**: {{site.data.keyword.gitrepos}} supports HTTPS connections only that use TLS1.2.
+{{site.data.keyword.gitrepos}} supports HTTPS connections only that use TLS1.2.
 If you use Eclipse to connect, you might be required to specify this protocol for your Java&trade; version by adding `-Dhttps.protocols=TLSv1.2` to your eclipse.ini file and then restarting Eclipse.
+{: tip}

 ## Authenticating with {{site.data.keyword.gitrepos}}
 {: #git_authentication}